AndreaKeane/electric-vehicle-detection/report.md

 #### Part B
 For part B, each interval requires a prediction.
 This objective does not lend itself to utilizing multiple intervals as independent variables.
 Therefore, new features were engineered to provide additional information - beyond a singular power reading - to the model(s).
 Building off of the trends observed by visual inspection, the engineered variables were designed to capture both a baseline behavior and characterize EV charging events as deviations from the baseline.

+TODO: Feature engineering plots

 ### Model Selection
 Both parts A and B of the problem can be addressed with Binary Classification.
 To do this, the questions are reframed as the following:
 A. Given historical power readings, does this house have an EV?
 B. For a given interval at a known household, was an EV charging?

+TODO: Figure showing data flow from A to B.

 Five binary classifiers were tested for each question above using their default configurations: Logistic Regression (LR), Linear Support Vector Classification (SVM), Multi-layer Perceptron (MLP) classifier, K-Nearest Neighbors (KNN) and a random forest classfier (RF).
 Models were evaluated using their respective score() methods.

 #### Part A
 When tested with default parameters, accuracy scores ranged from 0.807 to 0.866.
 Of the models, the MLP classifier gave the highest accuracy, LR and SVM performed similarly, followed by KNN and finally the RF classifier gave the worst accuracy.
 Logistic regression was selected as the model for part A because it yielded reasonable performance with relative simplicity.

+TODO: Tables with accuracies

 #### Part B

 TODO: Repeat model test for part b

 TODO: Tables with accuracies